xnhp/vanted-wiki/ExtendingExpLoading.md

 }
 ```

 You then have to register this drag'n drop handler to Vanted by calling the method below.
-This is usually done in your Addon startup code. (see [Add-on development](AddonDevelopment.md))
+This is usually done in your Addon startup code. (see [[Add-on development|AddonDevelopment]])

 ```Java
 	GravistoMainHelper.addDragAndDropHandler(new MyExperimentDataDragAndDropHandler());